Guidelines - revised for 2021

 As funds are limited the Trustees have decided to focus on one area of musical activity as their single priority, described below.

-the development of group music making especially involving young people, with composition central to the project.
+the development of group music making especially involving young people, with composing central to the project.

 See more: What we might support and What Trustees want to see.
 Size of grants: